filakhtov/gentoo-use-docs/media-libs/flac.md

 This flag should be enabled if there is a need to use FLAC library in a C++ application.

-### altivec
-Pass the `--enable-altivec` option to the configure script.
-Pass additional compiler options, the `-maltivec` and `-mabi=altivec`, that utilize AltiVec (aka VMX - Vector Multimedia Extension, aka Velocity Engine) SIMD instruction on the supported PowerPC processors.

-This flag should be enabled for PowerPC systems that have the AltiVec instruction set support.

 ### debug
 Pass the `--enable-debug` option to the configure script.
 Append the `-DDEBUG` option to the `CPPFLAGS` variable and `-g` option to the `CFLAGS` variable for the duration of the build.
 Build and install libraries and binaries with debugging symbols and enable runtime assertions.
 Print additional debugging information at runtime.